lanl-future-campaign/c2-sdc22/README.md

 In this guide, we will use a [sample dataset](https://github.com/lanl-future-campaign/c2-vpic-sample-dataset) generated from a real-world scientific application called [VPIC](https://github.com/lanl/vpic) which models kinetic plasmas in 3D space and writes particle state to storage for subsequnet analytics.

-We first download the sample particle dataset into a temporary location on the zfs host.
-We then run a converter to convert the data from its original binary format to c2's custom RAID-aligned columnar parquet format (required for in-drive data analytics) and insert it into the zpool that we just created.
+To insert this dataset into the zpool that we just created, we first download it to a temporary location on the zfs host.
+We then run a converter to convert the data from its original binary format to c2's custom RAID-aligned columnar parquet format (required for in-drive data analytics) and insert that into the zpool.

-As data is written to the zpool, zfs will raid the data and distribute the data and parity chunks across the 5 kinetic drives for storage.
-C2's custom RAID-aligned parquet format ensures that each drive always sees an entire data record (in our case a full particle) thus making in-drive analytics possible (see our [presentation slides](c2-sdc22-slides) for details on c2's custom data format).
+As data streams to the zpool, zfs will raid the data and distribute the data and parity chunks across the 5 kinetic drives for storage.
+C2's custom RAID-aligned parquet format ensures that each drive always sees a complete data record (in our case a full particle) despite the raid process making in-drive analytics possible (see our [presentation slides](c2-sdc22-slides) for details on c2's custom data format).

-To download the sample dataset:
+To download the sample dataset to the zfs host:

 ```bash
 cd /tmp
 git clone https://github.com/lanl-future-campaign/c2-vpic-sample-dataset.git
 ```

-To convert the data into the right format, we first build the converter program available at https://github.com/lanl-future-campaign/c2-parquet-writer.
+To convert the data into the right format and insert it into zfs, we first build the converter program available at https://github.com/lanl-future-campaign/c2-parquet-writer.
 We then do the following:

 ```bash
 sudo c2-parquet-writer/build/writer -j 8 /tmp/c2-vpic-sample-dataset/particles /mypool